 - Perform monologues and/or assigned cold reading for guest professionals.
 (Lab)

-- Videotaped projects -- prepared monologues, scenes, and various sides and commercial copy
+- Presentations/performance of videotaped projects -- prepared monologues, scenes, and various sides and commercial copy

 - Participation and critique